mtalexan/fleek-config/README.md

 11. Edit the newly created `hosts/` file to configure SSH key locations, desired tools, etc
 12. Stage all files, especially the new ones, so they can be found by the `nix build`
 13. (A) Manually run the update, which will fail the first time because it doesn't see the decrypted files for some reason: `bin/fleek-apply --impure`
-14. Manually run the update (`--impure` is requried to use the new files without commiting them yet): `bin/fleek-apply --impure`
+14. Manually run the update (`--impure` is required to use the new files without committing them yet): `bin/fleek-apply --impure`
 15. Commit all changes and push them to GitHub
 16. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`